joseamador0898/hex_assesment/README.md

 ## Overview

-This project implements a WebSocket client to stream and maintain an order book from an exchange, specifically designed to meet the following requirements:
+This first part of this project implements a WebSocket client to stream and maintain an order book from an exchange, specifically designed to meet the following requirements:

 ## Requirements